The leading provider of literature for children and adolescents in Norway.

 Leseskogen (The Reading Forest).
 Is an reading aloud campaign for pupils at 1st and 2nd grade, their teachers and parents.
 The pupils will at the website leseskogen.no meet various animals who read and promote books.
 There will also be different activities related to the books at the website.
 Teachers will recieve suggestions on how to work with literature in classrooms and parents will find book tips and guidelines to increase their ability to read aloud and to create aloud reading situations together with their children.

-The award’s own website – www.bokslukerprisen.no – will provide more information, news, digital text excerpts, audio files, a teacher’s guide, competitions and bonus material.
+The award’s own website – bokslukerprisen.no – will provide more information, news, digital text excerpts, audio files, a teacher’s guide, competitions and bonus material.

 Tid for ti (Time for ten).
-Is a new project approaching pupils in the 7th grade.
+Is a project approaching pupils in the 7th grade.
 The project contains an anthology with excerpts from books written in Norwegian Nynorsk.
-The edition is 15 000 anthologies and will be sent to attending schools during January 2016.
+The edition is 25-26 000 anthologies.
 The project will has it own website, www.tidforti.no, where excerpts, bonus material, audio files, activities, competitions and a theacher guideline will be available.

 The tXt Campaign (“tXt-aksjonen”) is the oldest and most extensive reading incentive for middle school students in Norway.
 The campaign was established in 1997, and has become a central part of student encounter with Norwegian and translated contemporary literature.
-Every year, nearly 130,000 students participate, and they receive an anthology of excerpts from a variety of literary genres.
+Every year over 120,000 students participate, and they receive an anthology of excerpts from a variety of literary genres.
+The goal is to motivate the students to pick up the whole book the excerpts is collected from.

-The campaign’s own website – www.txt.no –will provide more information, news, digital text excerpts, audio files, a teacher’s guide, competitions and bonus material.
+The campaign’s own website – txt.no – will provide more information, news, digital text excerpts, audio files, a teacher’s guide, competitions and bonus material as long as the campaign is running.

 Faktafyk is a non-fiction prose magazine for middle school students.
 It was established in 2012.
 The magazine is published once a year and is distributed to more than 70% of middle school students in Norway.
 Faktafyk contains recently written articles, interviews and excerpts from books.
 Faktafyk informs the students about non-fiction prose texts and motivates them to further reading.
 The magazine is also a gateway to digital reading and to composite texts, and it also facilitates discussion and conversation in the classroom.

-The magazine’s own website – www.faktafyk.no – will provide more information, digital text excerpts, audio files, a teacher’s guide, competitions, and bonus material.
+The magazine’s own website – faktafyk.no – will provide more information, digital text excerpts, audio files, a teacher’s guide, competitions, and bonus material.

-The award’s own website – www.uprisen.no – will provide more information, news, book reviews and historical overview.
+The award’s own website – uprisen.no – will provide more information, news, book reviews and historical overview.

 Pure text (“Rein tekst”) is a reading incentive campaign program for high school students.
 Pure text was established in 2004 and is a gateway to the latest Norwegian and translated fiction, and non-fiction prose literature.
 Every year, nearly 40,000 students receive an anthology of excerpts from various books.